straup/privatesquare/README.md

 [20130213.db_main.schema](https://github.com/straup/privatesquare/blob/master/schema/alters/20130213.db_main.schema)
 database alter to add the `BergcloudUsers` table to your database.

-Once that's done individual users (read: people with Little Printers) can add their [Direct Print API code](http://remote.bergcloud.com/developers/direct_print_codes) and enable check-ins to be sent to their printer.
+Once that's done individual users can go to `/account/bergcloud/` and add their [Direct Print API code](http://remote.bergcloud.com/developers/direct_print_codes) and enable check-ins to be sent to their printer.
 The output looks something [like this](http://www.flickr.com/photos/straup/8475131836/).